UCL-EO/geog0133/Install.md

 ##### Setting up the environment

-Assuming you have cloned the repository though, now open a shell (Terminal) and type:
+Assuming you have downloaded the repository though, now open a shell (Terminal) and type:

     cd ~plewis/Documents/GitHub/geog0133/docs